Grooming the Polish Lowland Sheepdog

 COAT

 The Polish Lowland Sheepdog has a thick, long, double coat with a dense undercoat and a longer, coarse-to-medium textured outer coat.
 The coat should look abundant and natural, but it must be maintained so it does not compact or felt underneath.
+It is prone to matting and coat compaction if brushing slips, holds water and debris easily, and requires thorough drying to prevent skin issues.
+The goal is a clean, correctly separated coat with natural body — never greasy, sticky, or artificially softened.

 CHARACTER

 Polish Lowland Sheepdogs are intelligent, confident, and naturally watchful.
 They are steady working dogs with a strong sense of routine.
 Because they are coat-heavy and active, grooming should be treated as a regular maintenance schedule rather than an occasional event.
+A consistent grooming routine also gives you frequent opportunities to check skin condition, locate early mats, and keep ears and feet healthy.

 Problem Solution

-Matting down to the skin Increase line-brushing frequency and address friction zones daily
+Matting down to the skin Increase line-brushing frequency and address friction zones daily.

-Coat feels heavy, sticky, or dull Use a cleansing bath to remove buildup and improve rinsing
+Coat feels heavy, sticky, or dull Use a cleansing bath to remove buildup and improve rinsing.

-Breakage in topcoat from brushing Use light leave-in conditioning during brushing and correct tools
+Breakage in topcoat from brushing Use light leave-in conditioning during brushing and correct tools.

-Drying
+Bathing and Drying

 Drying is non-negotiable for the PON coat.
 After towel drying, use forced-air drying while separating the coat in sections to dry to the skin.
 Incomplete drying can lead to odor, itching, and skin imbalance.